frederiklind/games-tui/README.md

 </div>
 <br/>

 A collection of terminal based mini-games, written in python.
-Built using Python's builtin curses library.

 ## Contents